 Minimally Qualified General Education Faculty (preceptors) in the BSM programs may teach non-MW General Education courses but must be supervised by a Qualified General Education Faculty provided by NCM.
 There are no Minimally Qualified General Education Faculty exempt from Supervision.
-Qualified Midwifery Faculty for the BSM program are all considered minimally qualified General Education Faculty.
+Qualified General Education Faculty are all considered minimally qualified General Education Faculty.
 NCM does not work with Minimally Qualified General Education Faculty who do not qualify as Midwifery Faculty.